-The DOT and FAA require FAA Drug and Alcohol Employee Training.
+The FAA requires drug and alcohol education for employees.
 We want to help you build a DOT compliant, safer, and more productive workplace.

 Interactive Online Training